abhilipsasahoo03/My-Hashnode-Articles/clh3qyo2z00010al5h5lqbhym.md

 %[https://twitter.com/WeMakeDevs/status/1642202174493974529?t=zbt-6izqTaNJ9lUCHS1kEQ&s=19]

 Then, I also got to attend G20 precursor event held in CSIR IMMT Bhubaneswar on Transforming Logistics For Coastal Economies.
+The main motto behind the event was to encourage the future stakeholders of the country is to skill, reskill and upskill.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682879271366/eeebf0e2-04bb-49c4-a082-90c0d998712d.jpeg align="center")

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682879321485/7fb70a85-4106-48ea-a45e-2364e235783b.jpeg align="center")

 I also got to attend the Exhibition/Expo on cutting-edge technologies meeting sustainability.

+The G20 FutureOfWork Expo showcased India's commitment to leverage technology for high quality of education and training.
+The exhibition portrayed a shining example of the country's efforts to prepare today's youth for the challenges of tomorrow.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682879529474/18cb6cf9-39a6-4b48-9520-4630ae0223d2.jpeg align="center")